ChrisEssery/group-project/Portfolio/UX_Design.md

 ### Design Process and ideation

 First, let's discuss our design process and ideation.
 This phase of the project was not only fun and exciting but it gave rise to a collaborative ideation which lay the foundations for our product.
-This process occured over a relatively short timeframe, and involved changes, alterations and refinements along the way.
+This process occurred over a relatively short timeframe, and involved changes, alterations and refinements along the way.

 Below is a mind map created for our project ideation phase.
 This mind map shows the different types of games we were considering when trying to determine what board game to build.
 The types of games were decided by our team during a group meeting on Microsoft Teams.
 Each team member contributed their own ideas, and we compiled a list of games that we knew of and were interested in.